JetBrains/resharper-devguide/HowTo/AnalyzeCode/AnalyzeCodeOnTheFly.md

 ---
+title: Analyze Code on the Fly
 ---

-# Analyze Code on the Fly

 **What you should know beforehand:**
 * [Component model](/HowTo/ObtainComponentsInRuntime.md)